2016–17 UEFA Youth League group stage: Format

-In each group, teams play against each other home-and-away in a round-robin format.
-The eight group winners advance to the round of 16, while the eight runners-up advance to the play-offs, where they are joined by the eight second round winners from the Domestic Champions Path.
+In each group, teams played against each other home-and-away in a round-robin format.
+The eight group winners advanced to the round of 16, while the eight runners-up advanced to the play-offs, where they were joined by the eight second round winners from the Domestic Champions Path.

 Tiebreakers

-The teams are ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
-If two or more teams are equal on points on completion of the group matches, the following criteria are applied in the order given to determine the rankings (regulations Article 14.03):
+The teams were ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
+If two or more teams were equal on points on completion of the group matches, the following criteria were applied in the order given to determine the rankings (regulations Article 14.03):